kcarta/kcarta.github.io-temp/_posts/2020-10-27-under-pressure.md

 Through years of failure, I have learned an important lesson: *when under pressure, focus on the essentials*.

+To do this, I practice three steps:

+1. Make an ordered list of priorities
+2. Set a line somewhere on that list
+3. Cut out everything underneath that line

-# Priorities
+# Priorities, ordered

-I have a very clear mental image of my priorities for when the going gets rough.
+For a long time, I set and ordered my priorities physically, on paper.
+Nowadays, I have a very clear mental image of my priorities, that I can recall when the going gets rough.
 When I find myself under a wave of pressure, I focus on these and clear out everything else.

 My priorities are: